ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 # Proxied UDP Binding Mechanism {#mechanism}

 In unextended UDP Proxying requests, the target host is encoded in the HTTP request path or query.
-For Bound UDP Proxying, it is either conveyed in each HTTP Datagram (see {{format}}), or registered via capsules and then compressed (see {{contextid}}). request path or query.
-For Bound UDP Proxying, it is instead conveyed in each HTTP Datagram, see {{format}}.
+For Bound UDP Proxying, the target is either conveyed in each HTTP Datagram (see {{format}}), or registered via capsules and then compressed (see {{contextid}}).

 When performing URI Template Expansion of the UDP Proxying template (see
 {{Section 3 of CONNECT-UDP}}), the client sets both the target_host and the target_port variables to the '*' character (ASCII character 0x2A).

 This extension leverages context IDs (see Section 4 of CONNECT-UDP) to compress the target IP address and port when encoding datagrams on the wire.
 Either endpoint can register a context ID and the IP/ports it's associated with by sending a COMPRESSION_ASSIGN capsule to its peer.
-The peer will then echo that capsule to indicate it's received it.
+The peer will then echo that capsule to indicate that it has been received and accepted.
 From then on, both endpoints are aware of the context ID and can send compressed datagrams.
 Later, any endpoint can decide to close the compression context by sending a COMPRESSION_CLOSE capsule.

 Before sending its UDP Proxying request to the proxy, the client allocates an even-numbered context ID, see {{Section 4 of CONNECT-UDP}}.
-The client then adds the "connect-udp-bind" header field to its UDP Proxying request, with its value set as the allocated context ID, see {{contextid}}.
+The client then adds the "connect-udp-bind" header field.
 Likewise, the proxy can allocate and use odd numbered context IDs to send payloads to the client.

 The client and the proxy exchange COMPRESSION_ASSIGN capsules in order to